-Sam: I think that we both see jams as an opportunity to try something new, and something unique.
-Be that something more experimental than our regular work, or something more accessible, we’re always up for new things.
-I think we also both see it as a way to regenerate our collaborative energy after long stretches of work on our bigger project “Brownie Cove Express”, a jam can feel like a nice break, whilst also bringing us closer together.
+Sam: I think that we both see jams as an opportunity to try something new and unique.
+Be that something more experimental than our regular work, or something more accessible, we are always up for new things.
+I think we also both see it as a way to regenerate our collaborative energy after long stretches of work on our bigger project “Brownie Cove Express”.
+A jam can feel like a nice break, whilst also bringing us closer together.
 Working internationally can sometimes feel quite separating, and a jam gives us a short period of time to work really closely together, which is nice.
 What do you think, Colin?

-Colin: Indeed, as we’re both long distance and we don’t do games together as a living, therefore we often end up working on sparse periods of time, I often work during the night or evening and Sam during the day, and it feels really empowering to work together, at the same time, calling each other every twenty minutes or so to guide each other, give feedback etc. It’s a really condensed burst of work, but it’s really rewarding because at the end of each jam we have that nice little finished piece of game we can be proud of.
+Colin: Indeed, as we are both long distance and we do not do games together as a living, therefore we often end up working on sparse periods of time.
+I often work during the night or evening and Sam during the day, and it feels really empowering to work together, at the same time, calling each other every twenty minutes or so to guide each other, giving feedback et cetera.
+It is a really condensed burst of work, but it is rewarding because at the end of each jam we have that nice little finished piece of game we can be proud of.

-Further readings, a few notable Sand Gardeners games:
+Further reading, a few notable Sand Gardeners games: